backdrop-contrib/tatsu/README.md

 - Work on Tatsu is support by Triplo LLC (https://www.triplo.co)

+- Thanks to everyone that has worked on the Zen Theme for Drupal.
+  We have been inspired by your work and borrowed as heavily as possible from your ideas and documentation.

 ## LICENSE

 This project is GPL v2 software.
 See the LICENSE.txt file in this directory for